idodov/pixoo64-media-album-art/README.md

 2. **Create an Application**: Navigate to the [Last.fm API documentation](https://www.last.fm/api) and follow the instructions to create a new application.
 You'll need to provide a name and a brief description for your application.

 3. **Obtain API Key**: Once your application is created, you'll be provided with an API key and a secret.
-Copy the API KEY.
+You'll need just the API KEY.
+4. Copy the value and store it on `apps.yaml` file under `last.fm`.

 That's it!
 You now have your API keys for Spotify, Discogs, and Last.fm, which you can use to authenticate your Pixoo64 with these services.